-Boubyan Bank K.S.C.P ("the Bank") is a Kuwaiti public shareholding company incorporated on 21 September 2004, in accordance with the Commercial Companies Law in the State of Kuwait, by Amiri Decree No. 88, in accordance with the rules and regulations of the Central Bank of Kuwait ("CBK").
+Boubyan Bank K.S.C.P ("the Bank") is a Kuwaiti public shareholding company incorporated on 21 September 2004, in accordance with the Commercial Companies Law in the State of Kuwait, by Amiri Decree No. 88 published on April 18th 2004, in accordance with the rules and regulations of the Central Bank of Kuwait ("CBK").
 The Bank's shares were listed on the Kuwait Stock Exchange on 15 May 2006.

-The Bank was licensed by the CBK on 28 November 2004.
+The Bank was was licensed by the Central Bank of Kuwait to do business on 28 November 2004.